Table of Contents

 Computed Tomography Scanning and the Traumatic Patient

 Computed tomography is helpful in excluding lung contusions, bowel, viscus, liver, pancreatic or another abdominal organ injury, intracranial bleeding and other forms of injuries in patients who sustain polytrauma.

-Additionally, computed tomography scans are very sensitive and specific for spinal column injuries, cervical injuries, pelvic injuries and other skeletal fractures and injuries.
-The visualization of the spinal cord in the acute stage of spinal cord injury is better with a magnetic resonance imaging; however, a computed tomography scan can be helpful in excluding a spinal cord contusion or epidural hematoma.
+Additionally, computed tomography scans are very sensitive and specific for spinal column injuries, cervical injuries, pelvic injuries, and other skeletal fractures and injuries.
+The visualization of the spinal cord in the acute stage of spinal cord injury is better with magnetic resonance imaging; however, a computed tomography scan can be helpful in excluding a spinal cord contusion or epidural hematoma.

 Computed Tomography and the Acute Abdomen